How Can You Tell If You Have a Faulty Furnace Ignitor?

 - Flame sensor: This safety component ensures the gas valve is only open when the ignitor is working.
 If the flame sensor is dirty, it can incorrectly believe the ignitor isn’t on.

 - Gas supply or valve: The click sound you hear when the furnace starts is the gas valve opening.
 A problem with the furnace’s gas supply or the valve itself can prevent the ignitor from starting.
-This fail-safe prevents gas from continuously leaking into the furnace or the rest of your home.
+This fail-safe prevents gas from constantly leaking into the furnace or the rest of your home.

 Here’s How Technicians Identify a Faulty Furnace Ignitor

-- Inspecting the thermostat and circuit breaker first: It’s always a pleasant surprise when fixing the problem is as simple as resetting the thermostat or circuit breaker.
+- Inspecting the thermostat and circuit breaker first: It’s always a pleasant surprise when fixing the problem is as easy as resetting the thermostat or circuit breaker.
 Even if these things don’t work, inspecting them can help the technician determine if the problem is electrical in nature.

 - Looking for the ignitor’s glow or obvious signs of damage: Cracks or missing pieces are easy to notice, just like the glow from a direct spark or hot surface ignitor.
-Experts can rule out other problems more easily this way.
+Experts can rule out other problems more quickly this way.

 - Test the ignitor’s voltage or electrical resistance: If the problem is electrical, testing the ignitor with a voltage or multimeter can offer more definitive proof you have a faulty furnace ignitor.